menna-amro/CourseManagementAPI/README.md

 Each instructor has exactly one profile containing additional information.

+---

 ## One-to-Many Relationship

 Instructor → Courses

 Each instructor can teach multiple courses.

+---

 ## Many-to-Many Relationship

 Student ↔ Course (via Enrollment table)

-Students can enroll in multiple courses, and courses can contain multiple students.
+Students can enroll in multiple courses and courses can contain multiple students.

+---

+# Secure Profile Ownership Design

+Each authenticated user creates **only their own profile**.

+The system extracts **UserId from JWT claims** instead of accepting it from request bodies.

+Example:

+Students cannot create profiles for other students
+Instructors cannot create profiles for other instructors

+This ensures secure ownership of profiles.

 ---